pelias/documentation/installing.md

 the record.
 In OpenAddresses, for example, many records contain only a housenumber, street name, and coordinates.

-Fortunately, Whosonfirst contains a well-developed set of geometries for all admin regions from the neighbourhood to continent level.
+Fortunately, Who's on First contains a well-developed set of geometries for all admin regions from the neighbourhood to continent level.
 Through [point-in-polygon](https://en.wikipedia.org/wiki/Point_in_polygon) lookup, our importers can [derive](https://github.com/pelias/wof-admin-lookup) this information!